 In Soviet times the opera was performed with a revised libretto by Sergey Gorodetsky, and it was first heard in this form at the Kirov Theatre in Leningrad on 22 March 1941.

-The following manuscripts are preserved in the Glinka National Museum Consortium of Musical Culture in Moscow.
+The following manuscripts are preserved in the Russian National Museum of Music in Moscow.

-- Full score of the Introduction and Act I, with vocal-piano arrangement (ф.
+- Full score of the Introduction and Act I, with vocal-piano reduction (ф.
 88, No. 44a) [view]

 - Full score of Act II (ф.
 88, No. 44b) [view]